a-rhodes-vcu/unix_chat_bot/README.md

         # create a grid of values where the first grid is the bag of words
         self.training = np.array(self.training)
 ```
 Finally to the neural network!
 The neural network has three layers, first layer contains 128 neurons, second layer has 64 neurons and last layer contains the same amount of neurons as the length of train_y.
 The neural network is trained, compiled and then fitted.
-The model is saved to a .h5 file which is used by the flask app.
+The model is saved as chatbot_model.h5 which is used by the flask app.
 ```
     def create_model(self):